riturajFi/Acontext/README.md

 ## Observe [📖](https://docs.acontext.io/observe)

 For every session, Acontext will **automatically** launch a background agent to track the task progress and user feedback. **It's like a background TODO agent**.
-Acontext will use it to observe your daily Agent success rate.
+Acontext will use it to observe your daily agent success rate.

 You can use the SDK to retrieve the current state of the agent session, for Context Engineering like Reduction and Compression.